abhishekpattnaik/Recommendation-System/README.md

-# Installing dependencies
+# Steps to follow:-
 1. create a virtual environment
     ```python3 -m venv tutorial-env```

 2. On the root folder and run:
     ```pip install -r requirements.txt```
-    this will install the required tools
+    this will install all dependencies

 3. Start the mongodb service